Reviewed for medical accuracy by Dr. Jaggi Rao, MD, FRCPC Double board-certified dermatologist

 When acne occurs on brown skin, special handling is required.
 People who have brown skin tend to get acne later in life, and sometimes don’t get acne at all.
 When acne strikes brown skin, however, it tends to be exceptionally severe and the leave lasting scars and discoloration.

-- Brown-skin acne usually occurs later in life, most often the late teens or early 20’s, and causes more severe symptoms.
+Brown-skin acne usually occurs later in life, most often the late teens or early 20’s, and it causes more severe symptoms.

 What’s Different About Acne on Brown Skin?